 What about water?
 If a local water main breaks or there is an internal loss of water pressure, there will be a disruption in water supply.
 This may also affect medical suction since many suction compressors are water-cooled.
 Without suction, your most critical patients are placed at risk.

-Once again, the availability of portable suction units will be essential for the continuation of safe patient care.
+During disruptive events, the availability of portable suction units will be essential for the continuation of safe patient care.
 There are units that run solely on alkaline batteries, so in the case of an extended outage or during an evacuation, you can be certain that effective suction is delivered.

 When the amount of suction delivered is insufficient